Worldsheet Realization of the Refined Topological String: Conclusion

 Several open questions and problems deserve to be mentioned.
 One concerns the holomorphic anomaly equation satisfied by the usual ${\cal F}_{g,0}$.
 Since the effective action couplings are modified by the presence of the superfields $\Upsilon$, it is not obvious whether the ${\cal F}_{g,n}$ satisfy similar differential equations.
 In fact, another approach to understanding the refinement, proposed in \cite{Krefl:2010fm,Krefl:2010jb,Huang:2011qx}, postulates the existence of a slightly modified holomorphic anomaly equation (further including adjusted boundary conditions) to obtain the refined partition function through direct integration.
 It would, therefore, be very interesting to see whether this approach is compatible with our present findings in the appropriate (non-compact) limit.
+On the other hand, a holomorphic anomaly equation for the couplings of the type (\ref{ProjectCoupling}) with $\bar S$-vector insertions has been derived in \cite{Morales:1996bp}.
+These couplings differ from the ones studied in the current paper and it has been shown that in the field theory limit they do not reproduce the perturbative part of Nekrasov's partition function.
+It would be interesting to understand the differences between this holomorphic anomaly equation and the ones postulated in \cite{Krefl:2010fm,Krefl:2010jb,Huang:2011qx}.

 Another important question concerns the non-perturbative corrections that could, in principle, be studied within a dual framework.
-Indeed, employing string dualities, one should consider the same amplitudes in the context of Type II theory, compactified on a $K3$-fibered Calabi-Yau manifold, with the Heterotic $U$-modulus identified on the Type II side using the duality dictionary.
+Indeed, employing string dualities, one should consider the same amplitudes in the context of Type II theory, compactified on a $K3$-fibered Calabi-Yau manifold, with the Heterotic $T$-modulus identified on the Type II side using the duality dictionary.